 So by now you should know why Kuala Lumpur (or Malaysia) is called a food paradise.

-- Don’t carry too many cash at once on the street.
-Snatch thief and robbery can be very common especially in the tourist spots.
+- Don’t carry too much cash at once on the street.
+Snatch thief and robbery can be very common, especially in the tourist spots.

-- Remember to dress modesty as a sign of respect to other religions, regardless if you are visiting mosques, temples or churches.
+- Remember to dress modestly as a sign of respect to other religions, regardless if you are visiting mosques, temples or churches.